Updated Feb 24, 2020

 To further reassure you, scientists and health officials at the canyon have been working to track and eradicate the disease.
 In 2014 alone, health officials captured 33 rodents and harvested 267 fleas from them to be tested for the plague, and not a single flea was infected.
 The last plague fatality to take place took the life of wildlife biologist Eric York after he neglected to wear protective equipment during the necropsy of a mountain lion that had died of plague.
 Fleas are tested because they care the primary carriers of the disease, and the park’s clean bill of health is a good sign, but that doesn’t mean the disease is gone from the park.

 The Grand Canyon South Rim began their campaign against the disease following the 2007 death of a National Park Service biologist, and there are currently signs at two of the park’s most popular trails, the Bright Angel Trail and South Kaibab Trail, warning visitors not to feed the squirrels.
+Did you know?
+Guests seeking treatment for squirrel bites is the number one reason park visitors end up at the Grand Canyon’s health clinic.
 As always, the Grand Canyon National Park warns visitors to maintain a safe distance from all wildlife to prevent any possibility of contracting the rare but potentially fatal disease.

 So why is the plague still endemic in parts of Arizona?
 Officials believe that the plague has actually adapted to areas of Arizona higher than 4,500 feet in elevation.
 Flagstaff’s temperate conditions are much more hospitable to fleas that may carry the disease than places like the canyon floor.